VOC3 Provisional Vocational (specialist) registration

 Applying for registration

-We also recommend you review the VOC3b information document - this outlines the additional documents you'll need for your application.
+We also recommend you review the VOC3B guide - this outlines the additional documents you will need to provide as part of your application to ensure it is complete.
 You may also want to review the relevant policies for this pathway to registration - these are listed at the bottom of this page.

 You will need to provide three references.
 Please use the RP6 form for this.
-We will verify all of your applications as part of assessing your application.
+We will verify all of your references as part of assessing your application.

 • VOC3